zone-eu/zone-mta/README.md

 |_____|___|_|_|___|_|_|_| |_| |__|__|
 ```

 The goal of this project is to provide granular control over routing different messages.
 Trusted senders can be routed through high-speed (more connections) virtual "sending zones" that use high reputation IP addresses, less trusted senders can be routed through slower (less connections) virtual "sending zones" or through IP addresses with less reputation.
-In addition the server comes packed with features more common to commercial software, ie. HTML rewriting or HTTP API for posting messages.
+In addition the server comes packed with features more common to commercial software, ie. message rewriting or HTTP API for posting messages.

 ## Birds-eye-view of the system